William Brannon

 news

-Sep 20, 2024 Our new paper “On the Relationship between Truth and Political Bias in Language Models” has been accepted for a main-conference presentation at EMNLP 2024!
+Nov 12, 2024 Our paper “On the Relationship between Truth and Political Bias in Language Models” appeared as a main-conference poster at EMNLP 2024!

 selected publications

-1. William Brannon, Suyash Fulay, Hang Jiang, Wonjune Kang , Brandon Roy, Deb Roy, and Jad Kabbara
+2. William Brannon, Suyash Fulay, Hang Jiang, Wonjune Kang, Brandon Roy, Deb Roy, and Jad Kabbara

 TextGraphs at ACL, Aug 2024